redZeroZero/sqlBuilder/README.md

 selectByName.params(); // ["Alice"]
 ```

+Need a literal SQL string for ad-hoc execution?
+Feed the `SqlAndParams` through `SqlFormatter.inlineLiterals(sp, dialect)` to inline values (use with care, since bind-parameter safety is lost).

 ### Injecting Optimizer Hints

 Call `.hint("/*+ ... */")` before `FROM` when the target database accepts optimizer hints immediately after `SELECT`: